JClementeJimenez/llm_search_engine/02_open_source/readme.md

 * Ollama is an opensource library that allows to run models without gpu locally.
 For models that are supported by ollama check repo
 * We can use it as a drop in replacement for a api, like open ai. it supports mistral
+* ollama puts the models where it can be modifyed in the .ollama folder
 * Example of use:
         Aqui puedo modificar la URL a la que apunta el codigo, en lugar de a la de mistral api, a la del puerto desde el que se puede acceder a ollama.
 No necesitaria una key porque mi puerto esta abierto sino que tendria que apuntar a la aplicacion ollama para que se ejecute. luego podria pedirle un modelo de ollama, en este caso podria usar mistral 7b en lugar de mistral small latest.